medley56/space_packet_parser/docs/source/developers.md

    or by running `poetry version X.Y.Z` or bumping according to a valid bump rule like `poetry version minor` (see poetry docs: https://python-poetry.org/docs/cli/#version).

-3. Update the version identifier in CITATION.cff.
+3. Update the version identifier in `CITATION.cff`.

-4. Update `CHANGES.md` to reflect that the version is now "released" and revisit `README.md` to keep it up to date.
+4. Update `changelog.md` to reflect that the version is now "released" and revisit `README.md` to keep it up to date.

 5. Open a PR to merge the release branch into master.
 This informs the rest of the team how the release process is progressing as you polish the release branch.